CLOVIS-AI/tombs-of-the-forgotten/doc/DesignDoc.md

  - The search luck: is improved overtime during playing
  - The enemy: last targetted enemy (none if none was targetted or if it was defeated)
  - The weight he can carry (used to choose whether the player can take a new Item in their inventory)

+## 6 Optional Features

+ - Representation of the map in 2D
+ - Different AIs
+ - Different enemy types (kamikazes...)